leohu97/EL-GY-9163-Backdoor-Detector/README.md

 # Repair
 To repair models from scratch, use files in the repair directory.

-B3 does not have one due to lack of testing data, please use generator with number of prune set to 42, the ***Answer to the Ultimate Question of Life, the Universe, and Everything.***
+\*Note: B3 does not have a repair script due to the lack of testing data.
+Please use the given generator with number of prune setting to 42, the ***Answer to the Ultimate Question of Life, the Universe, and Everything.***

 # Dependencies